Jayrone Elliott: Miami Dolphins

 After the AAF suspended football operations, Elliott signed with the Miami Dolphins on April 9, 2019.
-He was released on July 24, 2019.
+He was released by Miami on July 24.

 Pittsburgh Steelers

 Elliott signed with the Pittsburgh Steelers on August 22, 2019.
-He was released on August 31, 2019.
-He was re-signed by the Steelers on September 10, 2019.
-He was released on October 11, and re-signed by the team on October 23.
-He was released on October 31 and re-signed on November 14.
+He was released by Pittsburgh on August 31.
+Elliott was re-signed by the Steelers on September 10.
+However, he was released on October 11, and later re-signed by the team on October 23.
+Elliott was released on October 31 and re-signed on November 14.
 Elliott was waived again two days later.

 Elliott re-signed with the Steelers once again on August 27, 2020.
-He was waived on September 5, 2020 and was signed to the practice squad the next day.
-He was elevated to the active roster on October 24 and October 31 for the team's weeks 7 and 8 games against the Tennessee Titans and Baltimore Ravens, and reverted to the practice squad after each game.
+He was waived on September 5, and was re-signed to the practice squad the following day.
+Elliott was elevated to the active roster on October 24 and October 31 for the team's Weeks 7 and 8 games against the Tennessee Titans and Baltimore Ravens, and reverted to the practice squad after each game.
 He was promoted to the active roster on November 7.